Automattic/_s/README.md

 cd /your-project/wordpress/wp-content/themes/your-theme
 ```

-2) Type any of the following Grunt tasks to perform an action
+2) Type any of the following Grunt tasks to perform an action:

-`grunt watch` - Automatically handle changes to CSS, javascript, SVG's and image sprites
+`grunt watch` - Automatically handle changes to CSS, JS, SVGs, and image sprites.
+Plus live reload!

 `grunt javascript` - Concatenate and minify javascript files